lowRISC/opentitan/doc/project/rfc_process.md

 * The RFC authors may solicit early feedback while preparing an RFC, possibly before sharing publicly.
    * If requested, the TC could help to nominate a small group to shepherd the RFC.
 * If the RFC potentially contains information that could be certification-sensitive (guidance to be shared), send a note to security@opentitan.org first for feedback.
-* The RFC is shared publicly by filing a GitHub issue and tagging with the `Type:RFC` label.
+* The RFC is shared publicly by filing a GitHub issue and tagging with the `RFC:Proposal` label.
-* Once the author is happy that the RFC is complete, they submit it to the Technical Committee for review by adding the label `For TC Review`.
+* Once the author is happy that the RFC is complete, they submit it to the Technical Committee for review by adding the Github label `TC Review`.
 * The Technical Committee will consider active RFCs in each meeting (those that have been marked ready for at least a week).
   If an RFC saw large changes in the week it has been "ready" the TC may postpone judgement in order to allow more comment.
   They will decide whether to: